badj/playwright-poc/README.md

    ```

 ---
-### Run the Test locally and view the HTML report - Generated with the default Playwright HTML reporter
+### Run tests and generate the test run report to view the test results

+#### Test run with Playwright HTML report generation

-1. Execute the test with
+1. Execute the test
    ```bash
    npx playwright test
    ```